altocodenl/tagaway-mobile/tagaway/lib/readme.md

 ## TODO

 - fix recent
+- when deleting cloud piv, delete local counterpart?
 - [server] fix hometags deletion issue
 -----
-- Store hide in server
 - Query videos
 - Improve zoom
 - Use metadata to get a better date for some pivs